theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 ```
 Tada!

-If you have already ran `hugo` from the `prebuild` direrctory, you can safely run `hugo serve` from the main one, and see how ours monsters look.
+If you have already ran `hugo` from the `prebuild` direrctory, you can safely run `hugo serve` from the main one, and see how our monsters look.

 ## Step 1 && Step 2